Bielsk Podlaski

 war, I had just completed my 2nd grade of elementary school

-while my sister graduated the Tarbut kindergarten.
+while my sister graduated the Tarbut kindergarten, which was

 Our family would travel every summer to Nowojelnia and then,